ArkAung/cardenity/README.md

 Cardenity
 =========

-- Run ./download_dataset.sh
+- Run `./download_dataset.sh`
+    * This will download the dataset and unzip in `dataset` directory
 - Open notebook: `Data Analysis and Data Genration.ipynb`
+    * This is where you can check out data analysis steps.
+Commentaries are in the notebook.
 - Open notebook: `Model Training.ipynb`

-Identity make and model of cars from images.
+    * This is where you can check model training procedures.
+Commentaries are in the notebook.
+- Open notebook: `Model Testing.ipynb`
+    * This is where you can check model being evaluated on test set and qualitative results on test set.
+     Commentaries are in the notebook.

-## Ideas before implementation
+## Ideas

-- **Label separation training**: Original labels are further broken down for the model to treat learning make and model as multi-task learning problem
+- **Label separation training**: Original labels are further broken down for the model to treat learning make and model as multi-class multiple prediction problem.
+(Details in `Data Analysis and Data Generation` Notebook)

+- **Synthetic Data Generation**: The original dataset is quite small and unbalanced.
+Data can be balanced by synthetically generating more data from original images.
+(Details in `Data Analysis and Data Generation` Notebook)

-- **Data augmentation**: Every car has a character and even seeing A-pillar and B-pillar will allow experts and enthusiasts to identify the make, model and year of the car pretty accurately.
+- **Data Augmentation**: Every car has a character and even seeing A-pillar and B-pillar will allow experts and enthusiasts to identify the make, model and year of the car pretty accurately.
 As a car enthusiast myself, I have tried doing that exercise to get an idea of human baseline on identifying the vehicle just from parts of